floooh/chips/systems/README.md

 but typical modern computers update their display at 60Hz, so there will always be a small amount of stuttering and screen tearing)
-- if the application is suspended for a long time (for instance when running as in a web browser, and the browser tab is switched to the background), the first frame after bringing the tab back to the front will be clipped to 33 milliseconds duration, that way the emulator won't try to 'catch up' several seconds or even minutes of idle time, which would freeze
+- if the application is suspended for a long time (for instance when running in a web browser, and the browser tab is switched to the background), the first frame after bringing the tab back to the front will be clipped to 33 milliseconds duration, that way the emulator won't try to 'catch up' several seconds or even minutes of idle time, which would freeze